dakeshi/framework-oriented-programming/Slides/slides.md

 ## tvOS == **1 Bundle***
 ## watchOS == **1 Bundle***

+^ What initially was only one bundle.
+^ Turned into four bundles, one per platform.

 ---

 # How to reuse code?
 ### _(across platforms)_

 ## **Frameworks**

+^ The need of reusing logic came up.
+^ How can we do it?
+^ The answer is very simple.
+^ Using **Frameworks**

 ---